Providing a safe, high-quality working environment

 Because employee well-being is a key factor in optimising long term performance and attracting and retaining talent, Thales continues to make every effort to improve the quality of the working environment.

 Working time arrangements that enable a healthy work-life balance

 Each of Thales’s countries of operation adapts its working time arrangements to applicable local laws and agreements.

-At the end of 2020, 94% of employees were employed full time.
+By the end of 2021, 94% of employees were employed full time.
 (Part time contracts are generally a reflection of an employee’s personal choice.)